 04.3 Intellect Skills

 The Intellect attribute assists characters in finding out how much they know about a certain field, modified depending on the situation.
-For this reason, one chart of general difficulties can serve most uses of Intellect, trading, scholar, and investigation attempts involving researching a topic.
+For this reason, one chart of general difficulties can serve most uses of Intellect skill Test attempts involving researching a topic.

 Gamemasters can employ the Information Difficulties chart in one of two ways: by picking a difficulty based on what the character seeks or wants to recall, or by comparing the skill total rolled to the difficulties (whichever level the character meets or beats is the amount and type of information collected or recollected).
 Realize that the less well-defined the skill is, the less information the character knows or finds.